-- Engaging in assault not involving bodily injury, which is defined as intentionally or knowingly causing physical contact with another, when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative (Section 22.01 (a)(3), Penal Code). - Possession of BB guns, pellet guns, or air rifles. - Discharging or spraying mace or pepper spray, which results in a school disturbance. - Possessing a knife, which may include a switchblade knife, razor blades, utility knives, X-ACTO knives, or other objects that are designed to cut and that are reasonably determined under the circumstances to have been possessed by the student for use as a weapon. - Possession of replicas of guns that are sufficiently similar in appearance to a real gun such that, if pointed at or shown to another person, a reasonable person may believe the student to be in possession of a firearm. - Possession of electric stun guns or other protective devices designed to administer an electric shock with intent to do harm. - Participation in an illegal organization such as a fraternity, sorority, secret society, gang, cult, or other criminal combination prohibited by law that is defined as an organization composed at least in part of students and that seeks to perpetuate itself by recruiting members from the students enrolled in school on the basis of the decision of its membership rather than on the free choice of a student in the school who is qualified by the rules of the school to fill the special aims of the organization (Section 37.121, Texas Education Code).
+- Engaging in assault not involving bodily injury, which is defined as intentionally or knowingly causing physical contact with another, when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative (Section 22.01 (a)(3), Penal Code). - Possession of BB guns, pellet guns, or air rifles. - Discharging or spraying mace or pepper spray, which results in a school disturbance. - Possessing a knife, which may include a switchblade knife, razor blades, utility knives, X-ACTO knives, or other objects that are designed to cut and that are reasonably determined, by a police investigation, under the circumstances to have been possessed by the student for use as a weapon. - Possessing of brass knuckles that are reasonably determined, by a police investigation, under the circumstances to have been possessed by the student for use as a weapon. - Uses, exhibits, or possesses\\ a club, which is an instrument that is specially designed to inflict serious bodily injury or death when a person is struck with the instrument and includes a blackjack, nightstick, mace, or tomahawk (Section 46.01 (1), Penal Code). - Possession of replicas of guns that are sufficiently similar in appearance to a real gun such that, if pointed at or shown to another person, a reasonable person may believe the student to be in possession of a firearm. - Possession of electric stun guns or other protective devices designed to administer an electric shock with intent to do harm. - Participation in an illegal organization such as a fraternity, sorority, secret society, gang, cult, or other criminal combination prohibited by law that is defined as an organization composed at least in part of students and that seeks to perpetuate itself by recruiting members from the students enrolled in school on the basis of the decision of its membership rather than on the free choice of a student in the school who is qualified by the rules of the school to fill the special aims of the organization (Section 37.121, Texas Education Code).
 Participation includes indirect participation, such as recruiting and indirect guidance or leadership of the activities of gangs, cults, secret societies, and fraternities and sororities.
 An offense under this section is a Class C misdemeanor Tex.
 Educ.
-Code 37.121(c).
+Code 37.121(c). - A student shall be removed from class and placed in a disciplinary alternative education program as provided by Section 37.008 if the student commits the following on or within 300 feet of school property, as measured from any point on the school's real property boundary line, or while attending a school-sponsored or schoolrelated activity on or off of school property: engages in conduct that contains the elements of the offense of harassment under Section 42.07(a)(1), (2), (3), or (7), Penal Code, against an employee of the school district.

-Level IV additionally includes the following, regardless of whether the offense occurs on school property or at a school-sponsored or school-related activity:
+Level IV additionally includes the following, regardless of whether the offense occurs on school property or at a schoolsponsored or school-related activity: